JeromeBriot/fusion360-memory-used/README.md

 The add-in is based on the [psutil](https://pypi.org/project/psutil/) library (process and system utilities).
 It monitors the USS (Unique Set Size) memory which is unique to a process and which would be freed if the process was terminated right now.
 See this [blog post](http://grodola.blogspot.com/2016/02/psutil-4-real-process-memory-and-environ.html).

-## Limitations

-The monitoring is paused if the data panel is opened in Fusion 360.
-This is due to a bug that has been reported: [custom event + palette.sendInfoToHTML + data panel = Fusion 360 frozen](https://forums.autodesk.com/t5/fusion-360-api-and-scripts/custom-event-palette-sendinfotohtml-data-panel-fusion-360-frozen/m-p/7957599).

 ## License
 Codes are licensed under the terms of the BSD-2-Clause License.
 Please see the License.txt file for full details.